KalyanM45/DocGenius-Revolutionizing-PDFs-with-AI/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
-Thanks again!
+Thanks again!. ```Don't forget to star the project if you find it useful!```

 1. Fork the Project